BillZhao007/PIM-Tree_Competitors/README.md

-# Indexes used for Cuckoo Trie benchmarks
+# Indexes used for PIM-Tree benchmarks

 This repository is forked from https://github.com/cuckoo-trie/other-benchmarked-indexes.
 It is used here as a competitor in evaluation of the PIM-Tree.

-## Original Introduction to the Repo
+# Original Introduction to the Repo

+# Indexes used for Cuckoo Trie benchmarks

 The repo contains the code for the indexes the Cuckoo Trie was compared to in Cuckoo Trie: Exploiting Memory-Level Parallelism for Efficient DRAM Indexing.
 The code for the Cuckoo Trie index itself is [here](https://github.com/cuckoo-trie/cuckoo-trie-code).